-- The Massage Clinic QT is a sports and therapeutic massage business which caters to skiers and boarders in the winter months.
-All those falls, bumps, sore ankles and necks need a bit of love and attention.
+- MetaMed is an osteopathic and therapeutic massage clinic which caters to skiers and boarders in the winter months.
+All those falls, bumps, knee injuries, sore ankles and necks need a bit of love and attention.
 This is the ideal place to get fixed up brand new again.

 2. Indoor climbing, swimming, other sports

 - The Rockatipu indoor climbing wall at the events centre costs $5 for boots and $5 for a harness.
 You can also pay just $7 for both.
 That's a real bargain.
 The 12-metre tall climbing wall is a great way to keep fit and flexible while you spend time away from the ski slopes.
 The Queenstown Events Centre is located at 33 Joe O'Connell Drive, Frankton.